 Other popular models include the Cromtech Outback 2400w, the Yamaha EF2800i, the Yamaha EF3000iSE, the Briggs & Stratton P3000i, and the Dometic TEC29 built-in generator.
 The latter 4 models being the choice for people running larger air con models and/or wanting a bit more power.

 A smaller percentage of caravan owners can get away with a 2000 watt generator.
-Again, the newly released Harrier Inverter Air Conditioner model runs comfortably from a 2000 watt generator, but while a few other models may do also, issues often arise in hotter temperatures or when you need to run other appliances.
+Again, the newly released Harrier Inverter Air Conditioner model runs comfortably from a 2000 watt generator, but while a few other models may do also, issues can often arise in hotter temperatures or when you need to run other appliances as well, or possibly also have your battery system hooked up.
+As mentioned, its always better to have a bit of extra power up your sleeve rather than get teeter on the edge and risk not having enough power in certain situations.

 When you are choosing a generator for your caravan, it is recommended you opt for a quality brand that has comprehensive warranty coverage along with national service agent and spare parts support.
 Premium Brands such as Honda, Yamaha, Dometic etc. have hundreds of service agents around the country meaning that if you ever need the genset inspected under warranty, serviced or require spare parts, then you are covered.